Iteem/Corpuscle/README.md

 ## Building

 Corpuscle is build using [CMake](https://cmake.org/).
-The only dependency that must be installed is [SFML](http://www.sfml-dev.org/), the other dependencies (imgui and glm) are already included within the repository.
+Dependencies that must be installed are zlib, boost and [SFML](http://www.sfml-dev.org/), the other dependencies (imgui and glm) are already included within the repository.

 ## Rendering